 Our partnership agreement contains various provisions modifying and restricting the fiduciary duties that might otherwise be owed by our general partner.
 We have adopted these provisions to allow our general partner or its affiliates to engage in transactions with us that otherwise might be prohibited by state law fiduciary standards and to take into account the interests of other parties in addition to our interests when resolving conflicts of interest.
 We believe this is appropriate and necessary because the board of directors of our general partner has a duty to manage our partnership in good faith and a duty to manage our general partner in a manner beneficial to its owner.
 Without these modifications, our general partner's ability to make decisions involving conflicts of interest would be restricted.
 The modifications to the fiduciary standards benefit our general partner by enabling it to take into consideration all parties involved in the proposed action.
 These modifications also strengthen the ability of our general partner to attract and retain experienced and capable directors.
-These modifications represent a detriment to our public unitholders because they restrict the remedies available to our public unitholders for actions that, without those limitations, might constitute breaches of fiduciary duty, as described below, and permit our general partner to take into account the interests of third parties in addition to our interests when resolving conflicts of interests.
+These modifications, might constitute breaches of fiduciary duty, as described below, and permit our general partner to take into account the interests of third parties in addition to our interests when resolving conflicts of interests.
 The following is a summary of:

-- the default fiduciary duties under by the Delaware Act; - · the standards contained in our partnership agreement that replace the default fiduciary duties; and - certain rights and remedies of limited partners contained in the Delaware Act.
+- the default fiduciary duties under by the Delaware Act; - the standards contained in our partnership agreement that replace the default fiduciary duties; and - · certain rights and remedies of limited partners contained in the Delaware Act.